 Not very scientific behavior, but right then, I didn’t feel very academic.

 Pulling back the chair over the uneven cave floor, I sat down and crossed my legs.
 Whatever the mechanism that executed my wish, the color pool had to draw supplementary information from my mind to do so.

-Taking a bite from my sandwich, I pondered what I could do with unlimited power the wall offered.
+I took a bite from my sandwich and pondered what I could do with unlimited power the wall offered.
 I could have anything I wanted.
 I could do anything.

 “Turn the cave floor to gold.”